ghettovoice/ol3-popup/util/README.md

 Basic popup for an OL3 map.
 By default the map is centered so that the popup is entirely visible.
+Extended version: adds SHOW/ HIDE events and other features.

 ## Demo